 Investigators spent over 18 hours at the home in the 1500 block of West Amity Road searching through the burned remains and processing evidence — and working to figure out what happened.

-Kuna Police and ACSO deputies arrived moments later and found a man, holding a long gun, coming out of the home.
+Kuna Police and ACSO deputies arrived moments later and found the man, holding a long gun, coming out of the home.

 A verbal confrontation ensued.
 Deputies told the man several times to put the gun down but he refused.
 A short time later, deputies fired at the man.